 Impact of Year 2000.
 Some of the computer programs used by the Company in its internal operations rely on time-sensitive software that was written using two digits rather than four to identify the applicable year.
 These programs may recognize a date using "00" as the year 1900 rather than the year 2000.
 This could result in a system failure or miscalculations causing disruptions of operations, including, among other things, a temporary inability to process transactions, send invoices, or engage in similar normal business activities.
-The Company expects to successfully implement a six-phase year 2000 compliance program and does not believe that the cost of such procedures will have a material effect on the Company's results of operations or financial condition.
+The Company is currently in the remediation or fourth phase of a six-phase year 2000 compliance program related to information technology ("IT") systems and expects to complete this phase by the end of fiscal year 1999.
+The remaining two phases are expected to be virtually complete by the end of the Company's fiscal year 1999 with minor testing and risk mitigation activities being performed through the end of calendar year 1999.
+As of October 31, 1998, the Company had spent approximately \$4 million on the IT year 2000 project, of which approximately \$300,000 had been capitalized.
+The Company expects to spend an additional \$2 million to \$3 million to complete this project.
+All expenditures to date have been captured either in prior year or current year budgets.
+The Company believes that the key components of the IT year 2000 project have either been replaced or remediated.
+Further, the Company estimates that if any component of the current systems fail due to year 2000 related issues, the Company would be able to divert people and systems traffic, causing delays of between one to three days in service interruptions and processing Autodesk information.
+Autodesk has a contingency plan in place in order to prevent the loss of critical data which includes the back up of all critical data processing interactions and a disaster recovery plan.
 There can be no assurance, however, that there will not be a delay in the completion of these procedures or that the cost of such procedures will not exceed original estimates, either of which could have a material adverse effect on future results of operations.